Wood Stories

 Rare pecky cypress pulled from the Guadalupe River — dramatic, reclaimed, and full of character.

-American beech rescued from a Seguin curb — saved from the chipper, now given new life.
+American beech — saved from the chipper, now given new life.

 Mesquite from Medina County — rescued from the burn pile, with history hidden inside.